dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 it will change how the list looks.
 Be careful.

 See
-`Sphinx bulleted and numbered sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks>`_ for more information.
+`Lists and Quote-Like blocks <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks>`_ for more information.

 Code Blocks